Andrewodwyer/City-Events-Blog/README.md

 - [Am I Responsive](https://ui.dev/amiresponsive) was used to get a screenshot of a final look of the website on various devices.
 - [Github](https://github.com/) was used to store the code of the website.
 - [Django](https://www.djangoproject.com) used as the Python framework for the site.
-* [PostgreSQL](https://www.postgresql.org) used as the relational database management.
+- [PostgreSQL](https://www.postgresql.org) used as the relational database management.
-* [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
-- [Heroku](https://www.heroku.com) used for hosting the deployed site.
 - [Cloudinary](https://cloudinary.com) used for images
 - [Gunicorn](https://gunicorn.org/) used for WSGI server
-- Chrome DevTools was used to check the responsiveness of the website as well as to debug it.
-- Chrome's Developer Tool Lighthouse was used to check the performance of the website.
+- Photoshop: Resizing and editing pictures

 ### Create a PostgreSQL Code Institute database